OpenEvalProject/evals/manuscripts/elife-63417/v2/manuscript.md

 ## Abstract

-Transient receptor potential (TRP) channels participate in calcium ion (Ca 2+ ) influx and intracellular Ca 2+ release.
+Transient receptor potential (TRP) channels participate in calcium ion (Ca2+) influx and intracellular Ca2+ release.
 TRP channels have not been studied in Toxoplasma gondii or any other apicomplexan parasite.
-In this work, we characterize TgGT1_310560, a protein predicted to possess a TRP domain (TgTRPPL-2), and determined its role in Ca 2+ signaling in T. gondii , the causative agent of toxoplasmosis.
-TgTRPPL-2 localizes to the plasma membrane and the endoplasmic reticulum (ER) of T. gondii .
-The ΔTgTRPPL-2 mutant was defective in growth and cytosolic Ca 2+ influx from both extracellular and intracellular sources.
+In this work, we characterize TgGT1_310560, a protein predicted to possess a TRP domain (TgTRPPL-2), and determined its role in Ca2+ signaling in T. gondii, the causative agent of toxoplasmosis.
+TgTRPPL-2 localizes to the plasma membrane and the endoplasmic reticulum (ER) of T. gondii.
+The ΔTgTRPPL-2 mutant was defective in growth and cytosolic Ca2+ influx from both extracellular and intracellular sources.
 Heterologous expression of TgTRPPL-2 in HEK-3KO cells allowed its functional characterization.
-Patching of ER-nuclear membranes demonstrates that TgTRPPL-2 is a non-selective cation channel that conducts Ca 2+ .
-Pharmacological blockers of TgTRPPL-2 inhibit Ca 2+ influx and parasite growth.
-This is the first report of an apicomplexan ion channel that conducts Ca 2+ and may initiate a Ca 2+ signaling cascade that leads to the stimulation of motility, invasion, and egress.
+Patching of ER-nuclear membranes demonstrates that TgTRPPL-2 is a non-selective cation channel that conducts Ca2+.
+Pharmacological blockers of TgTRPPL-2 inhibit Ca2+ influx and parasite growth.
+This is the first report of an apicomplexan ion channel that conducts Ca2+ and may initiate a Ca2+ signaling cascade that leads to the stimulation of motility, invasion, and egress.
 TgTRPPL-2 is a potential target for combating toxoplasmosis.

 ## Introduction